 Determine if you are moving standard or controlled goods

-In order to comply with customs and legal requirements, you need to establish if any of the goods you are moving are controlled goods.
+To comply with customs and legal requirements, you must establish if any of the goods you are moving are controlled goods.

 Within TSS, controlled goods are defined as those that are subject to special regulation, certification, licensing or other approvals.
-This includes not only HMRC customs-controlled goods, such as excise goods, but also goods which are subject to authorisations by any other Government Department, such as sanitary and phytosanitary goods.
+This includes not only HMRC customs-controlled goods, such as excise goods, but also goods that are subject to authorisations by any other government department, such as sanitary and phytosanitary goods.

-Both the importer and haulier are responsible for determining if goods they are moving are controlled.
+The importer and haulier are both responsible for determining if the goods they are moving are controlled.

 Sanitary and phytosanitary goods

-Sanitary and phytosanitary goods are a category of controlled goods which must comply with EU rules on sanitary and phytosanitary (SPS) products and animals trade, as per the Northern Ireland Protocol.
-Such goods are regulated by the Department for Environment, Food and Rural Affairs (DEFRA) in GB and the Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland.
+Sanitary and phytosanitary goods are a category of controlled goods that must comply with EU rules on sanitary and phytosanitary (SPS) products and animals trade, as per the Windsor Framework.
+Such goods are regulated by the Department for Environment, Food and Rural Affairs (DEFRA) in GB and the Department of Agriculture, Environment and Rural Affairs (DAERA) in NI.

 How to determine if your goods are controlled